MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 ### How to query for OCR language packs

-To return the list of support language packs, open PowerShell as an Administrator (right-click, then select "Run as Administrator"), and enter the following command:
+To return the list of all supported language packs, open PowerShell as an Administrator (right-click, then select "Run as Administrator"), and enter the following command:

 ```powershell
 Get-WindowsCapability -Online | Where-Object { $_.Name -Like 'Language.OCR*' }